Reading-eScience-Centre/coverage-jsapi/Parameter.md

 A short alias of the Parameter, identical to the one used as key in [`Coverage.parameters`](Coverage.md#parameters).

-### .dtype

-The data type of the range values: `"number"` or `"string"`.
-Note that missing values are always represented as `null`.
-Boolean values should be represented as numbers together with the `.categories` property.

 ### .description

 A textual, perhaps lengthy, description of the parameter.